Silicon Valley Is For Scale (Not For Search)

 Adam is the co-founder and CEO of Owner.com.
 He is also a proud high school dropout turned Thiel Fellow and Forbes 30 Under 30 honoree.

-I like Steve Blank’s definition: an early stage startup is a temporary organization designed to find a repeatable and scalable business model.
+An early stage startup is a temporary organization designed to find a repeatable and scalable business model.
 Everything is uncertain in the early days: the product, the customer, and the business model.

 Not to raise money.
 Not to bulk up the organization with talent.
 Not to start scaling.

-Premature scaling is the cause of death of most startups and why the mortality rate of startups is so high.
-Its symptoms include running out of money, blaming timing, and having unit economics which just don’t work.
+Premature scaling is the cause of death for most startups.
+It's why the startup mortality rate is so high.
+Symptoms include running out of money, blaming timing, and having unit economics that just don’t work.

 But what about the benefit of having the highest density of technology experts?